You can ask for someone’s Crown Court sentence to be reviewed if you think it’s too low.

 - some serious drug crimes

-- crimes committed because of the victim’s race or religion
+- some crimes committed because of the victim’s race or religion

-Anyone can ask for a sentence to be reviewed - they don’t have to be involved in the case.
+Anyone can ask for a sentence to be reviewed - you do not have to be involved in the case.

 Only one person needs to ask for a sentence to be reviewed.